Oducrown/PALMORA-GROUP-HR-ANALYSIS/README.md

 - For some that are no longer with the company, they were taken out of the database.
 - Some departments are indicated as “NULL”, such were taken out as well.

+the company’s
+HR data

-The dataset adopted contains information scraped from Amazon product pages, including:
+The dataset adopted was PALMORA-GROUP-HR data.
+[Download Here]

+contains information scraped from Amazon product pages, including:
 - Product details: name, category, price, discount, and ratings
 - Customer engagement: user reviews, titles, and content
 - Each row represents a unique product, with aggregated reviewer data stored as comma-separated values